Ten Ways to Improve Equity & Increase the Effectiveness of Your Hiring Process

 About the Author

-Jennifer Gwin has more than 20 years of experience as a nonprofit employee, volunteer, and board member.
+Jennifer Gwinhas more than 20 years of experience as a nonprofit employee, volunteer, and board member.
 Her nonprofit career has focused on human resources and administration.
 She has both PHR and SHRM-CP certifications.
 She currently works as the Director of Administration for The ReBuilding Center, a climate justice nonprofit, and is the Chair of the East Clackamas County Unified Fire Districts Civil Service Commission.

 Articles on Blue Avocado do not provide legal representation or legal advice and should not be used as a substitute for advice or legal counsel.
 Blue Avocado provides space for the nonprofit sector to express new ideas.
-Views represented in Blue Avocado do not necessarily express the opinion of the publication or its publisher.
+The opinions and views expressed in this article are solely those of the authors.
+They do not purport to reflect or imply the opinions or views of Blue Avocado, its publisher, or affiliated organizations.
+Blue Avocado, its publisher, and affiliated organizations are not liable for website visitors’ use of the content on Blue Avocado nor for visitors’ decisions about using the Blue Avocado website.